ECCC-ASTD-MRD/SPI/LibTkGL/TkglCanvas/README.txt

 this package is to be able to create canvas item using harwdare accelerated OpenGL in C.

+This package uses the TR (Tile Rendering) library developped by Brian Paul (http://www.mesa3d.org/brianp/TR.html) which is under the GNU Library General Public License.
+This library is used to render huge canvas buffer into tk images and for postscript of raster data.

 Here are the addons from a regular canvas.

  * Transparency for every canvas items using -alpha [0,100].
 (No postscript)